Laiq37/node-practice/17-restApi/readMe.txt

 |-| for clean code we have to create seperate our requests(routes) in seperate package and use it in mainFile(app.js), for that we have to create
     a new instance of router and instead of express method we will use router object, and after setting-up router and connecting requests to handle then we have to set router in use method to work, for detail refer to router package/directory
+|-| how to use bcryptjs to change plaintext to cypher to make credential secure(like password etc) refer to Thappa Technical youtube chanel at nodejs playlist vedio no 74